Optimuspime123/ch.at/README.md

 ## Design

-- ~1,200 lines of Go, three dependencies
+- ~1,300 lines of Go, three direct dependencies
 - Single static binary
 - No accounts, no logs, no tracking
 - Configuration through source code (edit and recompile)